 Everything You Should Pick Up at First Signs of a Mouse Problem

 Photo: Amazon

-Once you’ve sealed all potential entry points and protected your pantry items, it’s time to exterminate the mice who have made it inside.
-Snap traps are a go-to solution for many homeowners because they’re effective and have a humane design.
+Once you’ve sealed all potential entry points and protected your pantry items, it’s time to get rid of the mice who have made it inside.
+Snap traps are a go-to solution for many homeowners because of their effective design and affordable price.
 These traps are easy to set up and can be placed all over the house.
 “I prefer the Victor Quick-Kill Mouse Trap, which kills mice instantly upon contact,” says Rania.
 “Place two to three traps along walls where you see droppings or entry points.
 Bait the trigger plate with peanut butter to attract mice.”

+Everything You Should Pick Up at First Signs of a Mouse Problem